 Clarification regarding a similar use case from the Sector Handbook:

-TypeOfInformation: “13” instead of “9”.
-Reason: the Sector Handbook describes the sending of a PA in its final version and not the exchange of PA information with other involved IM(s) for coordination purposes.
+TypeOfInformation: “13” instead of “16”.
+Reason: the Sector Handbook describes the submission of a PA in its final version and not the exchange of PA information with other involved IM(s) for coordination purposes.
 The preparation is finalised by the IM but may still be affected by border location changes done by neighbouring IM(s) in their own PA(s).

 5.1.15 Reference train closure by the Leading Applicant / NPR, LPR, AHPR